DevOpsBootcamp/website/source/the_very_basics.rst

 It's okay to ask.

 #.
-Identify what you think the system should be doing
+What should be happening?
 #.
-Identify what it's actually doing instead
+What's actually happening?
 #.
-Google a couple different descriptions of what's happening
+Google it
 #.
-Skim the manuals of each component involved, if they didn't show up as
+Skim the manuals of each component
-   Google hits
 #.
-Identify a friend, mentor, or IRC channel who seems likely to know the
+Identify a friend, mentor, or IRC channel who could help
-   answer
 #.
 When they're not busy, give them a quick synopsis of points 1 and 2,
    mentioning what possibilities you've ruled out by searching.

+**Contributions = expertise + time**

+Don't waste experts' time, but do build your expertise.

 IRC
 ===